easyise/eiseXLSX/README.md

 eiseXLSX
 ========

-Easy XLSX file data read-write library
+XLSX file data read-write library that operates with native cell addresses like A1 or R1C1.

 This class was designed for server-side manipulations with uploaded spreadsheets in Microsoft® Excel™ 2007-2011-2013 file format – OpenXML SpereadsheetML.